Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic dielectric tensor: Introduction

 \section{Introduction}

-The hot plasma dispersion tensor describes the response of a plasma medium arising from resonant interactions between charged particles and electromagnetic fields.
+The hot plasma dielectric tensor describes the response of a plasma medium arising from resonant interactions between charged particles and electromagnetic fields.
 This response governs wave propagation, polarization, as well as amplification and damping processes \cite{Stix1992}.
-Therefore, a proper evaluation of the hot plasma dispersion tensor is essential for analyzing wave characteristics in any plasma medium.
-For example, the hot plasma dispersion tensor plays central roles in accounting for strongly enhanced electron cyclotron emission (ECE) intensity observed in tokamak experiments.
+Therefore, a proper evaluation of the hot plasma dielectric tensor is essential for analyzing wave characteristics in any plasma medium.
+For example, the hot plasma dielectric tensor plays central roles in accounting for strongly enhanced electron cyclotron emission (ECE) intensity observed in tokamak experiments.
 Such observations are commonly interpreted by considering quasi-linear diffusion of the electron distribution driven by runaway-induced kinetic instabilities \cite{Harvey1993PoF, Liu2018NF} or externally-injected waves \cite{Harvey1993PoF,Votta2026PPCF}, followed by analysis of the ECE emitted from the resulting strongly scattered distribution or from a phenomenological pitch-angle distribution \cite{Yu2026NF}.

 However, there exists an important problem that must be explained without invoking such quasi-linear diffusion: the non-thermal ECE emission often observed in tokamak disruption experiments.
 In post thermal quench phase, the onset of kinetic instabilities without external wave injections is difficult due to the low background electron temperature \cite{Aleynikov2015NF}.
-These suggest that runaway electrons may still dominate the ECE emission even with a highly-anisotropic distribution such as a Gaussian pitch-angle distributions.
+For instance, non-thermal ECE signals of $0.1 - 1 \, \mathrm{keV}$ were measured during the runaway plateau with a $2 \, \mathrm{eV}$ background electron temperature in the DIII-D tokamak \cite{Hollmann2013NF}.
+A linear stability analysis showed no positive growths for that experiment in Ref. \cite{Aleynikov2015NF}, where the energy and pitch-angle distributions of energetic electrons were inferred from the experimentally measured data from Ref. \cite{Hollmann2013NF}.
+This suggests that energetic electrons may still dominate the ECE emission even with a highly anisotropic distribution such as a Gaussian pitch-angle distributions.
+One key clue is that L-mode plasmas considered in the previous works exhibited electron temperatures of several hundred eV \cite{Harvey1993PoF, Liu2018NF}, whereas the runaway plateau has a background temperature of only $\mathcal{O}(1 \, \mathrm{eV})$ \cite{Hollmann2013NF, Aleynikov2015NF}.
+This leads to a correspondingly large difference in optical thickness, which may play a key role in understanding the non-thermal feature in the runaway plateau.
+Motivated by this, in this work, we explore temperature anomalies under a disruption-relevant optically-transparent tokamak.